ua-eas/docker-rice-aws/README.md

 More information can be found on Confluence: https://confluence.arizona.edu/display/KAST/AWS+Environment+Basics.

 ### Liquibase
 We utilize liquibase to apply and keep track of database changes.
 It is run before Tomcat starts up the Rice application.
-The current liquibase .jar was downloaded and extracted from https://www.liquibase.org/download, and then added to this project in the classes folder.
-It reflects the latest stable release.
+The current liquibase was downloaded from https://www.liquibase.org/download, and then added to this project in the liquibase folder.